-The Center, a joint program of the School of Library and Information Studies, the Wisconsin Historical Society, and the University of Wisconsin-Madison Libraries, was founded in 1992 following several years of discussions between the founding co-directors, Wayne Wiegand and James Danky, and Carl Kaestle, the first Chair of the Advisory Board.
+The Center, a joint program of the Information School, the Wisconsin Historical Society, and the University of Wisconsin-Madison Libraries, was founded in 1992 following several years of discussions between the founding co-directors, Wayne Wiegand and James Danky, and Carl Kaestle, the first Chair of the Advisory Board.
 Wiegand, Danky, and Kaestle, were part of a national conversation about reading, writing, and publishing.
 This conversation grew out of a sense that the traditional history of the book was limited as it did not account for the reader as well as the larger social processes of texts.
 We emphasized our interest in all forms by using the then-new term “print culture.”
 The preeminent American Antiquarian Society, sponsors of A History of the Book in America Program, limits its collections to the period before 1875, so we determined that our Center would concentrate on the period after 1875.

 While the Center occasionally hosted lectures that focused on earlier centuries or other continents, we knew our expertise lay in studying the ways American culture produced and consumed texts.
 Between 1992 and 2011 the Center was known as The Center for the History of Print Culture in Modern America.
 In 2011, however, the title changed to the current Center for the History of Print and Digital Culture, in recognition that print culture research often transcends national borders, and that the Center should be fostering discussion and analysis about both paper and digital forms of print.
 Studying print and digital cultures not as a rupture between past and future, but rather as related and sometime continuous forms is a hallmark of our contemporary scholarship.